 Feedback from stakeholders (summer and fall 2017)

-Key Stakeholders were consulted on June 29th and again on October 5, 2017 through focus groups.
-General public was informed and engaged through open house on October 5, 2017.
+Key stakeholders were consulted on June 29, 2017 and again on October 5, 2017 through focus groups.
+The general public was informed and engaged through an open house on October 5, 2017.
 A paper and online survey was conducted to gain feedback.

 The City began to draft guidelines and framework for an updated bylaw based on stakeholder feedback.